Skip to main content

 Around 90min from Hobart is Mount Field National Park.
 Along with Freycinet on the east coast, it’s Tasmania’s oldest national park (1916).
 Check-in at the visitor centre and plan a snowy bushwalk past glacial tarns, frost-dusted cushion plants and ice-crusted pandani.

 Lofty Ben Lomond National Park, an hour south of Launceston, is your best bet for semi-serious skiing and tobogganing.
+Pay a visit to Ben Lomond Snow Sports for a slippery day of snow-play.
 Or head for the north west, where Cradle Mountain is particularly epic when cloaked in snow and reflected in mirror-flat Dove Lake.
 The new viewing shelter here frames the scene perfectly and will protect you from the winter elements.
-If you prefer to leave things to the experts, take a guided bus-tour of the north west to explore Cradle Mountain’s snowy wonder.

 Get kitted-up